-How to Ensure Your Laboratory is Equality Act CompliantRyan White
+How to Ensure Your Laboratory is Equality Act CompliantMarcusCannon

-Replacing the Disability Discrimination Act seven years ago, the Equality Act 2010 seeks to protect those in the workplace, as well as wider society as a whole, from discrimination and inequality.
-Streamlining several anti-discrimination laws into a single act, its provisions protect against discrimination and harassment in terms of gender, disability, maternity as well as a whole host of other issues.
+Replacing the Disability Discrimination Act seven years ago, the Equality Act 2010 seeks to protect those in the workplace – as well as society as a whole – from discrimination and inequality.
+Streamlining several anti-discrimination laws into a single act, its provisions protect against discrimination and harassment in terms of gender, disability and maternity, along with a host of other issues.

-As a result, it’s imperative that your laboratory is compliant with the requirements outlined by the act, including access and movement around the lab for everyone, regardless of ability.
-There is something of a misconception that laboratories are unsuitable for people with disabilities.
-However, this is not the case, and as the Equality Act 2010 requires, all employers must treat people equally in terms of employment issues.
-Therefore, they have a duty to make the proper adjustments to working conditions, so anyone with disabilities is not at a disadvantage.
+There’s something of a misconception that laboratories are unsuitable for people with disabilities.
+This is not the case, however, and as the Equality Act 2010 requires, all employers must treat people equally in terms of employment issues.
+Therefore, they have a duty to make the proper adjustments to working conditions, so that those with disabilities are not placed at a disadvantage.

-Here, we’ll guide you through the arrangements of your laboratory’s layout and design to ensure it complies with the Equality Act 2010.
+Here, we’ll guide you through the arrangements of your laboratory’s layout and design to ensure you remain fully compliant with the Equality Act 2010.

 The design of your building should have the requisite disabled access to make sure everyone can enter safely and easily.
-It may be that you have wheelchair access, but is this a passageway close to a smoking area that could be cluttered with obstacles, for example?
-Is this a pleasant way to access the lab?
+For instance, it may be the case that your facility has wheelchair access.
+But is this a passageway close to a smoking area that’s cluttered with obstacles?
+Certain members of staff may not find this to a pleasant way to access the lab.

-The design should be one that ensures entering the building is a pleasant, problem-free issue.
-Wheelchair ramps should be clearly signposted, while handrails to the side of ramps should be provided for those who need support when walking.
+The design should be one that ensures entering the building is a problem-free process.
+Wheelchair ramps should be clearly signposted, while handrails to the sides of ramps should be provided for those who need support when walking.

-Be mindful of how the doors to the building open, whether they’re inwardly opening or automatic, and if there’s a chance of swing shut, and trapping hands and fingers.
+You should also be mindful of how doors to the building open too.
+Consider whether they’re inwardly opening or automatic, or if there’s a chance of swinging shut, whereby they could trap hands and fingers.

-In the event of emergencies, pull-cord alarm buttons should be provided so people can call for assistance, while flashing lights should be made part of the alarm system for those hard of hearing, including all areas they have access to, such as the toilet.
-Ensure those people with disabilities are aware of the correct pre-arranged meeting place in case of emergencies.
+In the event of emergencies, pull-cord alarm buttons should be provided so people can call for assistance, while including flashing lights part of the alarm system in all areas including the toilet can also help those who are hard of hearing.
+Additionally, you should ensure staff with disabilities are aware of the correct pre-arranged meeting place in case of emergencies.

 Enjoyed this article?
-Head over to the InterFocus blog for more features that may be of interest to you.
-Looking for information about our bespoke fitted labs?
-Visit our homepage or call the team on 01223 894 833.
+Head over to the InterFocus blog for more informative and insightful features.
+And if you’re looking for information about our bespoke fitted labs, then be sure to visit our homepage or call the team on 01223 894 833.